VladProgrammer08/CPW219eCommerceSite/README.md

 - The ability to leave reviews for any game you like

 ## Getting started
-1. Your computer must be running Windows 11 or newer
+1. Your computer must be running Windows 10 or newer
 1. Install the latest version of [Visual Studio](https://developer.microsoft.com/en-us/windows/downloads/)
 1. Open Visual Studio Setup
-1. Install the "Universal Windows Platform Development" workload
+1. Install the "ASP.NET" and "Web Development" workload
 1. Get the URL: `` https://github.com/VladProgrammer08/CPW219eCommerceSite.git ``
 1. Open Visual Studio, chose Clone a repository, type the URL and click Clone
 1. To Run and Open Website on the menu bar, choose Debug, Start without debugging